-The operation of Write-Resume is as follows: CS# drives low $\rightarrow$ send write resume command cycle (30H) $\rightarrow$ drive CS# high.
+The operation of Write-Resume is as follows: CS# drives low \rightarrow send write resume command cycle (30H) \rightarrow drive CS# high.
 By polling Busy Bit in status register, the internal write operation status could be checked to be completed or not.
 The user may also wait the time lag of tSE, tBE, tPP for Sector-erase, Block-erase or Page-programming.
-WREN (command "06") is not required to issue before resume.
-Resume to another suspend operation requires latency time of 1ms.
+WREN (command "06h") is not required to issue before resume.
+Resume to another suspend operation requires latency time of tPRS or tERS, as defined in "Table 18.
+AC CHARACTERISTICS (Temperature = -40°C to 85°C, VCC = 2.7V-3.6V)".